cloudControl/documentation/Platform documentation.md

 ### Error Log

 The error log shows errors from all components of your app.
 It also includes markers for when a new version has been deployed to make it easy to determine if a problem existed already before or only after the last deploy.
-More detailed information on deploys can be found in the deploy log.
+More detailed information on deploys can be found in the [deploy log](#deploy-log).

 ### Worker Log

 Workers are long running background processes.
 As such, they are not accessible via http from the outside.
-To make worker output accessible to you, all stdout and stderr output of your workers is redirected to the worker log.
-The worker log shows the timestamp of when the message was written, the wrk_id of the worker the message came from as well as the actual log line.
+To make worker output accessible to you, stdout and stderr is redirected to this log.
+The worker log shows the timestamp of when the message was written, the *wrk_id* of the worker the message came from as well as the actual log line.

 ### Deploy Log

 The deploy log gives detailed information on the deploy process.
-With the deploy log you can see on which and how many nodes your deployment is deployed.
-How long it took each node to get the deployment image and start the container and also when the loadbalancers started sending traffic to the new version.
+With it you can see on which and how many nodes your deployment is deployed.
+How long it took each node to get the deployment image and start the container and also when the loadbalancers started sending traffic to the [new version](#deploying-new-versions).

 ## Add-ons

 **TL;DR:**

- * Add-ons give you access to services like databases and more.
+ * Add-ons give you access to additional services like databases and more.
  * Each deployment needs its own set of Add-ons.
  * Add-on credentials are automatically available to your app via the *creds.json* file.

 ### Managing Add-ons

 Add-ons add additional services to your deployment.
 The [Add-on marketplace](https://www.cloudcontrol.com/add-ons) offers a wide variety of different Add-ons.
 Think of it as an app store dedicated to developers.
-Add-ons can be different databases technologies, caching, performance monitoring or logging services or even complete backend API or billing solutions.
+Add-ons can be different databases technologies, caching, performance monitoring or logging services or even complete backend APIs or billing solutions.

 Each deployment needs its own set of Add-ons.
 So if your app needs a MySQL database and you have a production, a development and a staging environment all three need their own MySQL Add-ons.
-Each Add-on comes in different plans allowing you to chose a bigger database for your high traffic production deployment and a smaller one for the development or staging environments.
+Each Add-on comes in different plans allowing you to chose a more powerful database for your high traffic production deployment and a smaller one for the development or staging environments.

 You can see the available Add-on plans on the [Add-on marketplace website](https://www.cloudcontrol.com/add-ons) or with the addon.list command.

 ~~~
 $ cctrlapp APP_NAME/DEP_NAME addon.list
+[...]
 ~~~

 Adding an Add-on is just as easy.